Laquetta Good Colonial Heights black woman told she is not the right color

 A white food bank worker has been fired by her employer after being caught on video telling her black neighbor she is ‘not the right color’.

-The woman – who is seen wearing a Hilary name badge – is heard shouting at Laquetta Good during the incident in Colonial Heights, Virginia:
+The woman – who is seen wearing a Hilary name badge and since identified as Hilary Langlois – is heard shouting at Laquetta Good during the incident in Colonial Heights, Virginia:

 ‘Watch me handle this,’ she yells.
 ‘You are not the right color, honey.’